vsandstrom/ESP32-OSC/README.md

 # ESP32-OSC

-The ESP32 uC is designed to handle recieving OSC (Open Sound Control) messages over wifi, and outputing a variable voltage, or an on/off state.
+This project is about programming a ESP32 mcu to handle recieving OSC (Open Sound Control) messages over wifi, outputing a variable voltage or an on/off state.
 The intended purpose is to be able to remote control custom devices from QLab in a theater setting.

 The platformio project is set up so that you need to supply the credentials for the wifi network you want to work with inside a file called ***credentials.c*** in the root of the project:
 ```c